mgadaphy/dicom-research/docs/core_features.md

 Key features:
 - Zoom in/out and reset view
 - Pan image by dragging
-- Navigate between images in a series
+- Navigate between images in a study
-- Window/level adjustment for optimal contrast
-- Measurement tools for distance and area

 ## 3.3 Annotation System